MinecraftForge/Documentation/docs/gettingstarted/index.md

 From Zero to Modding
 --------------------

+1. Obtain a Java 8 Development Kit (JDK) and a 64-bit Java Virtual Machine (JVM).
+Minecraft and MinecraftForge both compile against Java 8 and as such should be used for development.
+Using a 32-bit JVM will result in some problems when running the below gradle tasks.
+You can obtain one from [AdoptOpenJDK][jdk].
-1. Obtain a source distribution from forge's [files][] site.
-(Look for the MDK file type)
+2. Obtain the Mod Development Kit (MDK) from Forge's [files][] site.
-2. Extract the downloaded source distribution to an empty directory.
-You should see a bunch of files, and an example mod is placed in `src/main/java` for you to look at.
-Only a few of these files are strictly necessary for mod development, and you may reuse these files for all your projects These files are:
+3. Extract the downloaded MDK into an empty directory.
+You should see a bunch of files along with an example mod placed in `src/main/java` for you to look at.
+Only a few of these files are strictly necessary for mod development, and you may reuse these files for all your projects.
+These files are:
     * `build.gradle`
     * `gradlew.bat`
     * `gradlew`
     * the `gradle` folder
-3. Move the files listed above to a new folder, this will be your mod project folder.
+4. Move the files listed above to a new folder.
+This will be your mod project folder.
-4. Choose your IDE:
+5. Choose your IDE:
+    * Forge only explicitly supports developing with Eclipse, but there are additional run tasks for IntelliJ IDEA or Visual Studio Code environments.
+However, any environment, from Netbeans to vim/emacs, can be made to work.
-* For both Intellij IDEA and Eclipse their Gradle integration will handle the rest of the initial workspace setup, this includes downloading packages from Mojang, MinecraftForge, and a few other software sharing sites.
+    * For both Intellij IDEA and Eclipse, their Gradle integration will handle the rest of the initial workspace setup.
+This includes downloading packages from Mojang, MinecraftForge, and a few other software sharing sites.
+For VSCode, the 'Gradle Tasks' plugin can be used to handle the initial workspace setup.
-    * For most, if not all, changes to the build.gradle file to take effect Gradle will need to be invoked to re-evaluate the project, this can be done through Refresh buttons in the Gradle panels of both the previously mentioned IDEs.
+    * For most, if not all, changes to the build.gradle file to take effect, Gradle will need to be invoked to re-evaluate the project.
+This can be done through 'Refresh' buttons in the Gradle panels of both of the previously mentioned IDEs.
+6. Generating IDE Launch/Run Configurations:
+    * For Eclipse, run the `genEclipseRuns` gradle task (`gradlew genEclipseRuns`).
+This will generate the Launch Configurations and download any required assets for the game to run.
+After this has finished, refresh your project.
+    * For IntelliJ, run the `genIntellijRuns` gradle task (`gradlew genIntellijRuns`).
+This will generate the Run Configurations and download any required assets for the game to run.
+If you encounter an error saying "module not specified", you can either edit the configuration to select your "main" module or specify it through the `ideaModule` property.
+    * For VSCode, run the `genVSCodeRuns` gradle task (`gradlew genVSCodeRuns`).
+This will generate the Launch Configurations and download any required assets for the game to run.

 [files]: https://files.minecraftforge.net "Forge Files distribution site"
+[jdk]: https://adoptopenjdk.net/?variant=openjdk8&jvmVariant=hotspot "AdoptOpenJdk 8 Prebuilt Binaries"

 Customizing Your Mod Information
 --------------------------------